 But that’s not even the hardest part.
 There’s a side of success that nobody talks about.
 People say you are the average of the five people whom you spend the most time with.
 What happens to your friends, your old social life?
 What happens to people whom you hung out with, or those who went through life’s ups and downs together?

 Dealing with yourself is certainly a challenge, but having your friends watching you achieve all of the things they’ve dreamed of (and not attained) themselves is a challenge on a whole different level.

 The hardest part about growth

 I still remember saying to myself “I feel like no one understands me”.
 I didn’t mean for this to sound like it’s coming from an emotional teenager.
-Of course no one understands you.
+Of course, no one understands you.
 Because my dear, you’ve got a vision that nobody else can see.
-The road less travelled is often a lonely road.
+The road less traveled is often a lonely road.

 You build your new reality based on a whole new set of unstoppable confidence that helps you get to the heights you never knew you could reach.
 It’s no wonder that it gets more difficult to see things eye-to-eye.

 Now I’m not talking about “forgetting your friends or leaving people behind.”
 Don’t get me wrong.